Jeremiah 3 – A Word to Backsliders

 a.
 Therefore the showers have been withheld and there has been no latter rain: Spiritually, Israel’s idolatry polluted the land – therefore God withheld the rain they needed for crops and food.
 This had special irony, because many of the pagan gods they went after were associated with weather, rain, and fertility (such as Baal and Ashtoreth).

 i.
 Some of those ancient idol worshippers in ancient Israel went after the idols exactly for the rain and agricultural abundance they hoped their idolatry would bring.
-They were terribly wrong; their pursuit out of God’s will left them less satisfied than before.
+They were terribly wrong.
+Because their pursuit was out of God’s will, it left them less satisfied than before.

 b.
 You have a harlot’s forehead; you refuse to be ashamed: God observed the lack of shame among Israel for their idol worship.
 Their conscience was dead to its proper workings.